-There is an endless flood of new announcements on changes to AWS and its surrounding ecosystem, so it can be easy to miss important announcements.
-This monthly post will inform you of the major announcements, product updates and behind the scenes changes we think are most relevant.
+With the endless flood of new products, features and changes from AWS and its surrounding ecosystem, it can be easy to miss an update.
+Our monthly round up highlights major AWS news, announcements, product updates and behind the scenes changes we think are most relevant.

 There have been a lot of big announcements over the past few months, and October was no exception.
 AWS re:Invent is less than 2 weeks away, but AWS does not seem to be stockpiling their announcements as they have in years past.